isomerpages/sciencecentre-emag/_stories/Environment/Romance in Bloom: All About Roses.md

 <p>Roses have long symbolized Valentine's Day, even more than heart-shaped
 chocolates or cuddly teddy bears.
 The trade group Society of American Florists estimates that <a href="https://edition.cnn.com/2019/02/13/business/roses-flowers-valentines-day/index.html" rel="noopener noreferrer nofollow" target="_blank"><u>more than 250 million roses</u></a> alone are produced just for 14 February.
-This captivating bloom garners big bucks
-- the international rose trade market amounted to<a href="https://www.spglobal.com/market-intelligence/en/news-insights/research/festival-favour-and-freight-global-rose-trade" rel="noopener noreferrer nofollow" target="_blank"><u> 4.58 billion USD</u></a> in
+This captivating bloom garners big bucks: the international rose trade market amounted to<a href="https://www.spglobal.com/market-intelligence/en/news-insights/research/festival-favour-and-freight-global-rose-trade" rel="noopener noreferrer nofollow" target="_blank"><u> 4.58 billion USD</u></a> in
 2020.&nbsp;</p>
 <p>Let's get to the roots of these beautiful plants, tracing their journey
 from ancient origins to modern-day symbols of love.</p>